Soft Buckwheat Bread Recipe (GF, DF)

 - To start you need the psyllium husk and ground flax seeds to expand so they could provide the necessary binding properties.

-- So, in the warm water (1 ¼ cup) add the psyllium and the ground flax seeds.
+- To a large bowl add warm water (1½ cup) add the psyllium (2 tbsp) and the ground flax seeds (21–24 g).
 Mix until homogenous.
 The mixture will transform into a loose gel very quickly.

-- To that add the rest of liquid ingredients (the oil or melted butter, the apple cider vinegar, honey and the beaten egg), mix to combine.
-Set aside.
+- To that add the rest of liquid ingredients (3 tbsp oil or melted butter, 1 tbsp apple cider vinegar, 1 tbsp honey, the beaten egg and the yeast liquid), mix to combine.

 Step 3.
-Combine all the dry ingredients and mix everything together:
+Add dry ingredients and mix everything together:

-- Finely add the activated yeast and mix until well combined.
+- Then add the flours (1½ buckwheat flour + 1 cup gluten free flour mix) and salt, gently mix until incorporated.
 You can use a silicon spatula for mixing.
 The dough should look slightly sticky and soft.

 Step 4.
 Bake the buckwheat bread: